Pilae & arched breakwaters

 Leptis Magna, Lepcis Magna, Lepcitani Septimiani Leptis Magna, Lepcis Magna, with ancient lighthouse, on R Lebda Libya

-Thapsus Ras Dimass, near Bekalta, south of Monastir, large breakwater of the south port, with concrete poured into timber caissons & possible lighthouse Tunisia
+Thapsus Ras Dimass, near Bekalta, south of Monastir, large breakwater of the south port, with concrete poured into wooden caissons & possible lighthouse Tunisia

 Horrea Caelia, Heraklea Hergla Tunisia 3 3